abinit/abipy/docs/workflows.rst

 to open the flow in the ``ipython`` shell to have direct access to the API provided by the flow.

-Once ``manager.yml`` is properly configured, it is possible to use the AbiPy objects to invoke Abinit and perform small but quite useful operations.
+Once ``manager.yml`` is properly configured, it is possible to use the AbiPy objects to invoke Abinit and perform useful operations.
 For example, one can use the ``AbinitInput`` object to get the list of k-points in the IBZ, the list of independent DFPT perturbations, the possible parallel configurations reported by ``autoparal`` etc.